cwzhou/Analyses/README.md

 ## Usage Instructions and Reproducibility

 This repository contains two main folders: `~/Simulations` and `~/RDA`.
 These folders include the necessary code and scripts for reproducing all computational work presented in the manuscript.
 Below are the instructions for using the repository and ensuring reproducibility of the analyses.
-Within each folder, Project1_CR is for the competing risk endpoint, Project2_multiCR is N/A for now, and Project3_RE is for the recurrent event endpoint.
+Within each folder, Project1_CR is for the competing risk endpoint and Project3_RE is for the recurrent event endpoint.
 Please select accordingly.

 ### 1. Competing Risks (CR)
 #### Simulations

 The `~/Simulations/Paper1_CR` folder contains the simulation scripts required to generate the results from the manuscript.
 There are two simulation settings: 1) generating independent failure tiems from an exponential distribution, and 2) simulating dependent failures times based on the simulation settings from Fine-Gray [2].
 The simulation setting is specified by the parameter `generate_failure_method` (see below).
+R packages such as survival, itrSruv, tidyverse, dplyr, tidyr, MASS, and ggplot2, reshape2, cowplot (for figures) should be installed before running.

+The analysis compares to 4 other methods: dtrSurv (Cho et al, 2023), AIPWE (He et al, 2021), PMCR (Zhou et al, 2021), the zero-order model, and observed policy.
+Refer to the manuscript for references and details on these methods.
+See `F02.ComparatorMethod_Functions.R` script with helper functions to implement these methods.
+Note that these methods do not always run or converge, and removing them using the `skip_method` vector in `CR00.Simulation_Parameters.R` may be helpful to run the analysis for itrSurv.

+For dtrSurv, R package dtrSurv must be installed before running.
+For PMCR, Rpackages rgenoud and rpart must be installed before running.
+For AIPWE, R packages purrr and cmprsk must be installed before running.

 To run the simulations:

 1. **Edit Simulation Parameters**
    Open the script `CR00.Simulation_Parameters.R` and modify the following parameters as necessary: